EL-HOUSS-BRAHIM/github/git_commands.md

 ```bash
 #No commands here!
 ```
-<p>chouse the branch as you see on image </p>
+<p>Choose the branch as you see in the image below:</p>

 ![github Task10-1](https://github.com/EL-HOUSS-BRAHIM/git/blob/master/images/github9.png)

-<p>now create the merge request, next do the merge on terminal as the next step and come back for the next merge request</p>
+<p>Now create the merge request.
+Next, do the merge in the terminal as the next step and come back for the next merge request:</p>

 ![github Task10-2](https://github.com/EL-HOUSS-BRAHIM/git/blob/master/images/github10.png)

-<p>now chouse the branches for the merge as the image show</p>
+<p>Now choose the branches for the merge as shown in the image below:</p>

 ![github Task10-3](https://github.com/EL-HOUSS-BRAHIM/git/blob/master/images/github12.png)

-<p>now create the merge request</p>
+<p>Now create the merge request:</p>

 ![github Task10-4](https://github.com/EL-HOUSS-BRAHIM/git/blob/master/images/github13.png)

-<p>you will see this image it meed the branch has been merged</p>
+<p>You will see this image indicating that the branch has been merged:</p>

 ![github Task10-5](https://github.com/EL-HOUSS-BRAHIM/git/blob/master/images/github15.png)

 ---